Designed for Growth: Scale your recurring revenue with the new Teamgate SaaS CRM. Explore SaaS Features →

 Multi-Channel Engagement and Personalization

 Today’s customers expect seamless, consistent interactions across every channel – whether it’s email, phone, social media, live chat, or in-person meetings.
 Modern CRM systems make this possible by offering a unified, 360-degree view of customer data.
 This comprehensive approach enables sales and marketing teams to create highly personalized outreach strategies.
-For example, email campaigns tailored using CRM data see a 14% higher click-through rate compared to generic emails.
+For example, Sendspark, an AI-powered video personalization platform for B2B sales, demonstrates how businesses can leverage personalized content to drive engagement—recording a single video and automatically generating thousands of individually personalized versions for specific prospects.
+Similarly, email campaigns tailored using CRM data see a 14% higher click-through rate compared to generic emails.

 With 79% of customers expecting smooth cross-channel experiences and 71% demanding personalization, having unified CRM data is no longer optional.
 In fact, over two-thirds of companies now compete primarily based on customer experience.
 By breaking down data silos between sales, marketing, and service teams, CRM platforms can boost customer retention by up to 27%.
 Additionally, 47% of CRM users have reported a noticeable increase in customer satisfaction.